BoscoTing/nba-news-scraper/README.md

     ```

 2. Set up environment variables:
-    Create a `.env` file in the root directory, /scraper/ and /backend/ with the following content:
+    Create a `.env` file in the root directory with the following content:

     ```env
     POSTGRES_DB=your_db_name